mlochbaum/BQN/tutorial/variable.md

         BQN ← "[many pages of specification]"

-What's going on?
 Does BQN not know about capital letters?
 Does it object to self-reference?
 Why is "`BQN`" green?

-If you open that statement in the online REPL, you'll see the more informative message "Role of the two sides in assignment must match" (*assignment* means anything written with a leftward arrow—either definition or modification).
-This is still cryptic but at least a "role" is something we've heard about before.
+At least there's an error message, and a "role" is something we've heard about before. *Assignment* means anything written with a leftward arrow—either definition or modification.

 I'll first confuse you a little more by pointing out that BQN's variables are case-insensitive, and even underscore-insensitive!